icewolfz/jiMUD/docs/codeeditor.md

 - `Minimap location` where minimap is placed in editor
 - `Insert spaces`

-### Known issues
+## Known issues

+- `Slow performance` Make sure you are not using --disable-gpu, with out the gpu it can cause slow perfmance from maps taking 10 to 100 times longer to load
-- Missing context menus, will be address in future releases
+- Missing context menus, will be addressed in future releases